metamath/lamp-guide/docs/index.md

 is true or false; it's not limited to being replaced by just another variable.
 The axiom modus ponens can apply to many circumstances.

-If you select the label (aka name or id) of a theorem, a new tab will be created that shows details the proof of that theorem:
+If you select the label (aka name) of a theorem, a new tab will be created that shows details the proof of that theorem:

 ![In explorer, expand a label to show its proof](explorer-expand-label.png)